 Click here for our Edgewood Wildflower Survey, updated weekly year-round.

 Browse Edgewood Plants

 Welcome to our Plant Guide, where we hope you’ll learn more about the plants of Edgewood.
-In addition to plant descriptions, you’ll find out about how humans and wildlife use them, how they adapt to their habitats, ID tips, and other interesting facts.
+In addition to plant descriptions, you can find out how humans and wildlife use specific plants, how plants adapt to their habitats, ID tips, and other interesting facts.
 Browse the tiles below or use the index to search for plants and plant families by common or scientific names.
 We don’t have every plant posted yet, but we are continually adding more—so keep coming back!

 Browse Edgewood Plant Families

 Discover Edgewood Plant Families to find out more about them.